Kartikeya and Ganesha sat beside their mother, Parvati, who was wearing a necklace of beautiful jewels.

-"My sons," she said, "I will give this necklace to the one who circles the Universe the fastest."
+"My sons," she said, "I will give this necklace to the one who circles the Universe most quickly."

-Kartikeya leaped on his peacock and went flying off, certain that he would win the race.
-"I am so much faster than my brother riding on that rat of his!"
-Kartikeya thought to himself.
+Kartikeya leaped on his peacock and flew off, certain he would win the race.
+"I'm so much faster than my fat brother with his elephant head!" he thought to himself.

-Ganesha, meanwhile, walked in a circle around his mother and bowed down before her, knowing that she contained the whole Universe.
+Ganesha, meanwhile, walked in a circle around his mother and bowed down before her reverently, knowing she contained the whole Universe.

-Much later, Kartikeya returned, and he found Ganesha wearing the necklace.
+When Kartikeya returned, he saw Ganesha sitting beside Parvati, and he was wearing the necklace.

 Inspired by: Tales and Parables of Sri Ramakrishna

 Notes: This is story 78 in the book.
 This famous legend about the race between Ganesha (whose vahana is a mouse or rat) and his brother Kartikeya (whose vahana is a peacock) is usually told about a competition to win a fruit, and Ganesha wins by circling "his world" three times, that world consisting of Shiva and Parvati.
 I like this Goddess-centered version by Ramakrishna even better.
 Compare the story of Parvati as embodying all creation: Ganesha and the Cat.